 An account with administrator rights on the XenServer is also required here.

 To access the XenApp data on a corresponding Windows server, the account used in the "XenApp Inventory" method must have administrator rights on both Windows and XenApp.
+In addition, the Citrix XenApp PowerShell SDK must be installed on the XenApp computer (supplied in the ISO with the XenApp setup).

 Unix, Linux, MacOS